zobairhas/elections_analysis/README.md

 file_to_save = os.path.join("analysis", "election_analysis.txt")
 ```

--Next, in the [for] loop, a different election file might have new rows and columns that might not match up to the index below.
+- Next, in the ```for``` loop, a different election file might have new rows and columns that might not match up to the index below.

 ```
         # Get the candidate name from each row.